 Recent Posts

-Treatment (Fleming Street) 2022
+Treatment (Fleming Street), 2022

 This video documents my installation for the Cementa 22 festival in Kandos.
 This is the first installation for the synthesis project.
-It brings together kinetic and sound sculpture, light works, synthesizers and installation and reflects on these materials in relation to the definitions of treatment at the beginning of this video.
+It brings together kinetic and sound sculpture, light works, and synthesizers, and reflects on these materials in relation to the definitions of treatment at the beginning of this video.
 The space that I was working in has been largely unoccupied for a long time so the idea of treating a space is really came to the fore.

 Selected Works